pinobatch/libbet/06-audio/audio_brainstorming.md

     ||||       1: 127 steps; more tone-like)
     ++++------ Period prescaler s

+With periodic mode on, the eight divider values produce notes close to C, C, C, F, C, G#, F, and D respectively.

-Be careful when switching to and from periodic noise.
+Be careful when switching the periodic flag from 0 to 1.
 There are cases when this causes the LFSR to get stuck, and emulators don't always emulate this.